arksha/arksha.github.io/_posts/2016-03-10-Nodejs-recap.md

 This is a great tool if we want to specify certain ports, or specify certain file folders for our app to use at the very beginning.

-2.Standard input and output(with event liseners):
+2. Standard input and output(with event liseners):

 	process.stdout.write("Hello~~\n");